 The first song, "Shadowland," which is the title track, invites listeners into a sound world that is both personal and movie-like.
-This shows once more that he doesn't need flashy production tricks to get his point across.
-Erro, known for his preference for raw, one-take performances, adheres to this approach here.
+This shows once more that they doesn't need flashy production tricks to get their point across.
+Erro, known for their preference for raw, one-take performances, adheres to this approach here.
 What makes the album stand out the most is its honesty.

 The song "Honey Bear Lane" gives the record an early groove, with a bassline that moves like warm electricity and guitar solos inspired by Pink Floyd that stretch and swirl in all the right places.
 "The Watcher" has a great mix of piano, horns, and a chorus that everyone can sing along to.
-It makes Erro sound like he's at his most inviting, confident, straightforward, and easy to sing along with.
+It makes Erro sound like they are at their most inviting, confident, straightforward, and easy to sing along with.

 "JMS" sounds more like John Mayer, with creepy guitar solos that showcase Erro's musical skills.
 "Words About Life," on the other hand, is the album's emotional heart.
 It has the depth of a heartfelt ballad and the sounds of modern folk music.
 The singing here is powerful, raw, and completely in control.

-Shadowland is the sound of an artist being honest with himself, trusting his gut, and letting the music speak for itself without any polish.
+"Shadowland" is the sound of an artist being honest, trusting their gut, and letting the music speak for itself without any polish.
 It makes you feel something, pulls you in, and is an excellent reminder of why Erro is still a big name among new indie artists.